 Ahrefs is a great SEO tool that many content marketers use for keyword research.
-MarketMuse Suite is a content intelligence platform with a strong emphasis on content.
+MarketMuse is a content intelligence platform with a strong emphasis on content.
 Take those keywords you find in Ahrefs and use MarketMuse to turn them into expert-level content at scale.

 Let’s look at how you can use Ahrefs and MarketMuse together.
 First we’ll examine a couple of ways you can use Ahrefs’ tools for keyword research.
 If you have a favorite workflow, skip ahead to the part where we discuss how MarketMuse can help create the most comprehensive content.